 The College's Continuing Education Division provides programs relevant to changing community needs and promotes the College as a focus of lifelong learning.
 Each year more than 8,000 area residents become involved in credit and credit-free courses, seminars and workshops, as well as the many cultural activities and special educational services offered through this division.
-The Continuing Education offices are located in the Learning Resource Center.
+The Continuing Education offices are located in the Learning Resource Center in the John V. Gannon Continuing Education Center.